AntonFagerberg/InstagramScalaAPI/README.md

 # Instagram API written in Scala.
 This is an Scala implementation of the Instagram API.
-Most features are implemented.
-See list below for what is not yet implemented.

 This project uses scalaj-http to send HTTP-requests and lift-json to parse the JSON response as case classes.